trainrush/trainrush/README.md

 # <img src="flower.gif" height=35px;> hi!!
 I'm Train or Judah! <img src="flower.gif" height=35px;>

-> + I am a young adult! if that bothers you, just don't interact!
+> + I am a young adult! if that bothers you, just don't interact! (or tell me not to!)
 > + any pronouns. they/them works if you're unsure.
 > + autism + anxiety!! + other disorders!
 > + I'm not a social person on my own, but I do like company!! feel free to approach!